codeAdrian/codeAdrian.github.io/src/portfolio/homebound.md

 ---
 layout: portfolio
 title: Homebound
-description: Hackathon project and a grand-prize winner, created with React, Firebase and Twilio API in three weeks by a team of five.
-This project was challenging for me not because of the three-week deadline and the tech required to create it, it was challenging because I was both a team lead and a lead developer on this project.
+description: This hackathon project, which won the grand prize, was created using React, Firebase, and the Twilio API in just three weeks by a team of five.
+The project was particularly challenging not because of the tight deadline or the technology stack, but because I took on the dual role of both team lead and lead developer.
+Balancing these responsibilities while ensuring the project’s success pushed me to grow both technically and as a leader.
 image: homebound-1.jpg
 featured_image: homebound-1-768w.png
 type: Award-winning project